staceyjf/theMarketPlace/README.md

 2. **Category Page:** Displays a grid of products populated via FireBase.
 3. **Product Page:** Provides additional details of a selected product including the ability to add as a favorite and add to cart.
 4. **Cart Functionality:** Add products to your cart and checkout.
 Stock levels are subsequently updated post-checkout.
+5. **Github Action:** Integrated a YAML config file to facilitate a basic CI/CD pipeline to build and deploy the app via GitHub Pages.

 ## Key Learning Highlights